 Do you want to learn more about security?
-The government is working hard to help out.
 IT practitioners can turn to the National Institutes of Standards and Technologies Special Publications on computer security.
-Sometimes called the 800 series, these documents cover topics such as best practices in doing security assessments, security in virtual environments and suggestions for securing cloud environment
+Sometimes called the 800 series, these documents cover topics such as best practices in doing security assessments, security in virtual environments and suggestions for securing cloud environments.

 If you plan on focusing most of your efforts on securing your systems, consider that for every server, there 5-50 end users on PCs, laptops, and tablets that need your help understanding how to help protect the network.
 Start a security awareness campaign using content from the Department of Homeland Security’s STOP.THINK.CONNECT program.
 All kinds of resources are here for you – from a comprehensive Tips & Advice area to Twitter Chats, past and present.
 Get involved!

 If you’d like to know where your company stands in its preparedness from a security standpoint, feel free to check out all the technology audit solutions we offer.